-The EEC Collegium Decision No. 51 of April 10, 2018, introduced a pre-arrival submission of information about goods imported into the EAEU by water transport no later than six hours prior to the good's arrival.
+The EEC Collegium Decision No. 51 of April 10, 2018, introduced a pre-arrival submission requirement that goods imported into the EAEU by water transport must be notified no later than six hours prior to the good's arrival.

 Appendix I: Key Government Regulatory Agency Contacts